Kelly Stefano Cole, PhD

 Fax: (412) 648-8917

-Dr. Cole is an Associate Professor of Immunology and the Associate Director of the Regional Biocontainment Laboratory.
+Dr. Cole is an Associate Professor of Immunology and Infectious Diseases and Microbiology.
 After receiving her Ph.D. in Immunology in 1994 from the University of Pennsylvania, she came to Pittsburgh as a Postdoctoral Research Associate in the laboratory of Dr. Ronald Montelaro.
 She was promoted Research Instructor in the Department of Molecular Genetics and Biochemistry, followed by recruitment to the Department of Medicine, Infectious Diseases as Assistant Professor with the award of her first R01 in 2001.
-In 2007 Dr. Cole was recruited to the CVR as the Associate Director of the RBL.
+In 2007 Dr. Cole was recruited to the CVR as the Associate Director of the RBL where she was instrumental in the commissioning, startup, daily management and operation of the RBL until 2016.
 Her research interest is on the development of animal models for vulnerable populations, and the characterization of immune responses for evaluation of vaccines and therapeutics against emerging respiratory pathogens in these models.

-Dr. Cole’s research focuses on the development of animal models for evaluation of vaccines and therapeutics for emerging respiratory pathogens; these include the development of animal models for vulnerable populations for influenza, with an emphasis on identifying potential differences in pathogenicity and virulence associated with morbidity and mortality in influenza infection during pregnancy.
+Dr. Cole’s research focuses on the development of animal models for evaluation of vaccines and therapeutics for emerging respiratory pathogens; these include the development of animal models for vulnerable populations for influenza, with an emphasis on identifying potential differences in pathogenicity and virulence associated with morbidity and mortality in influenza infection during pregnancy, and understanding underlying differences in pathogenicity and vaccine efficacy in pediatric, elderly and obese populations.
 Prior to working on influenza, her lab focused on understanding the role of humoral immune responses to HIV/SIV and emerging infections, and she is nationally recognized for research in the HIV/SIV vaccine and pathogenesis field for her work on understanding the maturation of antibody responses to HIV and SIV envelope proteins and its association with the development of protective immunity.
 These studies were extended into defining mechanisms of antibody-mediated neutralization and other functional antibody responses in the control of infection and disease progression, and more recently in evaluating the effects of acute and chronic SIV infection on the B cell compartment, with the goal of defining and characterizing specific B cell subsets that may be critical to the control of virus replication and protection against disease.